socialvibe/truex-ads-docs/bluescript-reference.md

 2 - Stored Values
 3 - Expressions

+*NOTE:* Boolean values are used as literals for attributes (e.g. a `Text` element's `wrap` attribute) and in expressions like in the `if` host action.
+When non-boolean values are used where a boolean value is expected, they are evaluated in a "truthy" manner accordnig to the following rules:
+* false values are: `false`, 0, `null`, `undefined`, "", and "false".
+* true values are `true`, 1, and in fact any value that is not a false value.
+* in particular, non-null object and array values are evaluated as `true` in boolean contexts.

 ### Literal Values

-The basic value typs supported by BlueScript are those of the JSON format like String, Boolean, Number, object literals, arrays.
+The basic value types supported by BlueScript are those of the JSON format like strings, booleans, numbers, object literals, arrays.

 Note that arrays are evaluated as expressions, objects may or may not be depending on where it is used.
 The general rule